 If you’re self-employed, you may be wondering what options you have to save for retirement.
 The good news is that there are several different retirement accounts, depending on your needs.
 Figuring out the best option for you and your retirement goals can be the challenge— but we are here to help.

 One option many of our clients chose is to open a SEP IRA.
 They’re easy to set up and maintain, with no reporting requirements and adjustable contribution limits.
-This flexibility is exactly what many small business owners are looking for and we are happy to help you make the best decision for your business.
+This flexibility is exactly what many small business owners are looking for in a retirement plan and we are happy to help you make the best decision for your business.